 Let the shells cool completely to room temperature before assembling them, about an hour.

-To assemble the milk chocolate miso macarons: Pair same sized shells together and set side by side on a work surface.
+To assemble the Milk Chocolate Miso French Macarons: Pair same sized shells together and set side by side on a work surface.
 If you refrigerated the ganache, let it warm back up to room temperature for at least 30 minutes, or until spreadable.
 Using a small offset spatula, spread some chocolate ganache over half of the shells.
-You can also transfer the milk chocolate ganache to a pastry bag fitted with a 1/2-inch (1.25-cm) round tip to pipe the ganache over half of the shells.
-Close the macarons, very gently pressing the second shells over the filling.
+You can also transfer the milk chocolate ganache to a pastry bag fitted with a round tip to pipe the ganache over half of the shells.
+Close the macarons, very gently pressing the second shell over the filling.

-Always bring these milk chocolate miso macarons back to room temperature before serving.
+SERVING: Always bring these Milk Chocolate Miso French Macarons back to room temperature before serving.

 Did you make this?